grafana/grafana/docs/sources/datasources/loki.md

 ## Loki query editor

-Loki query editor can be used to create both log and metric queries.
+You can use the Loki query editor to create log and metric queries.

 | Name               | Description                                                                                                                                                                                                 |
 | ------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |